 - Home care workers providing care to seniors in their own home.

-Acute care facilities such as hospitals which provide access to acute short-term care services including emergency, ambulatory care, diagnostic services, inpatient and outpatient care, critical care, and surgical care operated by the Provincial Health Authority or its affiliates as defined in The Provincial Health Authority Act, are not eligible facilities.
-A facility providing integrated short term and long-term health care is an eligible facility.
+Acute care facilities such as hospitals which provide access to acute short term care services such as emergency, ambulatory care, diagnostic services, inpatient and outpatient care, critical care, and surgical care operated by the Provincial Health Authority or its affiliates as defined in The Provincial Health Authority Act, are not eligible facilities.
+A facility providing integrated short-term and long-term health care is an eligible facility.

-Eligible essential care facilities are listed alphabetically by region in the online application form (see drop-down menus under "Employer Information").
+Eligible essential care facilities are listed alphabetically in the online application forms (see drop-down menus under "Employer Information").